-JNHRC is a member of International Committee of technical medical editors (ICMJE), Committee of Publication Ethics (COPE) and follow ethical guidelines endorsed by it.
+JNHRC is a member of International Committee of Medical Journal Editors (ICMJE), Committee of Publication Ethics (COPE) and follow ethical guidelines endorsed by it.
 We also follow WAME (World Association of Medical Editors) for best editorial practices.

 Policies on Conflict of Interest

 We mandate that the author, peer reviewers, editors, and editorial staff disclose any possible conflicts of interest pertaining to the article and the publication procedure.
 We encourage authors to utilize the Conflict-of-Interest Disclosure Form developed by ICMJE, http://www.icmje.org/ known as the Uniform Disclosure Form for Potential Conflicts of Interest, to promote a consistent approach in making such declarations.

 All research must adhere to rigorous ethical standards.
 Any suspicion of unethical practices may result in manuscript rejection and/or contact with the author(s)' ethics committee.
 In rare and special instances, the Editor may reject a manuscript solely on ethical grounds, even if the study has received approval from an ethics committee.